Reynold1191/NV_PracticeDL_DSSM_Tower/README.md

 - Dual-tower DSSM architecture (user tower + item tower)
 - Embedding for sparse features (e.g., gender, age, occupation, genres)
 - Each movie can have up to 6 genres, represented as a vector [g1, g2, g3, g4, g5, g6] — if any are missing, they will be padded with 0.
-Use EmbeddingBag or mean pooling to combine the 6 genre embeddings into one vector.
+Using mean pooling to combine the 6 genre embeddings into one vector.
 - MLP layers with dropout for regularization
 - Loss: `BCEWithLogitsLoss`
 - AUC, accuracy, and loss metrics for training/validation/testing